ibexa/documentation-developer/docs/content_management/content_model.md

 - [Content information](#content-information)
 - [Fields](#fields), defined by the [content type](content_types.md).
-The Fields can cover data ranging from single variables and text lines to media files or blocks of formatted text.
+The fields can cover data ranging from single variables and text lines to media files or blocks of formatted text.

 #### Content information

 General information about a content item is stored in a [`ContentInfo`](../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-ContentInfo.html) object.
-`ContentInfo` does not include Fields.
+`ContentInfo` does not include fields.
 It contains following information:

 **`id`** - the unique ID of the Content object.
 These numbers aren't recycled, so if an item is deleted, its ID isn't reused when a new one is created.